Leveraging Others to Level-Up Your Practice

 - Adopting an advisor-team approach allows all parties on the team to win.

-- Whether the relationship is formal or informal, consider joining forces with another practitioner inside or outside of the firm.
+- Whether the relationship is formal or informal, consider joining forces with another practitioner inside or outside the firm.

 - Teaming up with advisors with specialized skills (e.g. attorney, estate planners, tax professionals) can broaden your reach.